Streampunk/beamengine/README.md

 * First frame: `/beams/newswatch_live/video/first`
 * Latest frame: `/beams/newswatch_live/video/latest` - redirect to most recent

-Finally, these URLs may be decorated by job specifications, such as converting any referenced video frame to a JPEG:
+Finally, these URLs may be decorated by job specifications to be carried out just-in-time by [workers](#workers), such as converting any referenced video frame to a JPEG:

      /beams/newswatch_live/video/frame_108000.jpeg

-Another example is creating a partial MP4 file for a specified frame range for all streams:
+Another example of a job is creating a partial MP4 file for a specified frame range for all streams:

     /beams/newswatch_live/all/30s-45s.mp4

 ### Listing available content

 The names of all the items of content items stored at an endpoint can be retrieved by a GET request to `/beams/`.
 This may be a long list and so the request supports query parameters `start` offset and `limit` to enable paging of the values.
-The value returned is a JSON ay
+The value returned is a JSON array:

-__TODO__ - example
+    [ 'newswatch_live', 'newswatch_20190312', 'newswatch_20190311' ]

-It is assumed that an external search service, such as [Elasticsearch](), will be used to provide a better searchable index of available streams.
+It is assumed that an external search service, such as [Elasticsearch](https://www.elastic.co/), will be used in tandem with beam engine to provide a competent index of available streams.

 ### Format - the logical cable

-Content items have a _format_ that provides the context for reproducing that content.
-This consists of overall description, the streams that make up the content and the technical parameters to configure decoders.
-When used to access files, the beam API format is a representation of labels of the storage compartments of that container.
-When used to access a live stream, the _format_ can be considered as if the description of a multi-core _cable_, where each strand of that cable contains the latest content for a particular stream.
-As media elements in beams are only tied together by URL, beams of the beam API represent _virtual formats_ and _logical cables_.
+Content items have a _format_ that provides the recipe for reproducing that content.
+This consists of overall format description, the streams that make up the content and the technical parameters required to configure decoders.
+When used to access files, the streams of the beam API format label the virtual storage compartments of a virtual container.
+When used to access a live stream, the _format_ can be considered as if the description of a multicore _cable_, where each core wire of that cable carries the latest media elements for a particular stream.
+As media elements in beams are associated by URL path structure only, beams of the beam API represent _virtual formats_ and _logical cables_.

 Each content item has a format that is used to create, query, update or delete that content from a beam engine.
 All requests take the form `/beams/`&langle;_content_name_&rangle;.